 In the 19th and 20th century, First Nations integrated the industrial fishery into their economies and contributed significantly to the development of the B.C. fishery.
 They also actively participated in growing marine industries, such as commercial fishing, hunting and boat building.
 Today, First Nations value and prioritize participation in marine industries such as commercial fishing, tourism, as well as monitoring.

 First Nations seek to ensure an ongoing sustainable relationship with marine resources, strengthened by such things as co-operative food gathering and a responsibility to maintain and protect important and sensitive marine ecosystems.
 They consider their historic and ongoing relationships with the ocean and marine resources to be critical foundations of their food, social, cultural and economic laws, customs, practices and traditions, including governance and management.

-Non-First Nations settlement in the NSB is less than 200 years old.
+Non-First Nations settlement in the Northern Shelf is less than 200 years old.
 The growth and development of many of the earliest settlements was based on a number of factors, including alliances with First Nations and access to seafood.
 Hunting, fishing, and plant gathering supported coastal communities.
 The ability to move or switch to other resource activities through the year allowed coastal villages to remain relatively stable.

 Early market economies in British Columbia were based on ocean-related industries, such as canoe and ship building, fishing and coastal logging.
-Over the years, the growth of export oriented sectors, from mining and forest products to agricultural goods and petroleum production, depended on ocean transportation for access to markets.
+Over the years, the growth of export-oriented sectors, from mining and forest products to agricultural goods and petroleum production, depended on ocean transportation for access to markets.
 Now, emerging industries like ocean tourism and marine technology development are helping drive the economy.

 First Nations marine resource uses and activities: Harvest of marine resources by First Nations and non-harvest spiritual and ceremonial practices by First Nations